Listen to this article

 Bottom Line

 In summary, most people can expect to manage without a steady income for about 6 months on average, provided they have a strong emergency fund and access to unemployment benefits.
-By carefully calculating your financial runway, adjusting your expenses, and being aware of state-specific regulations, you can navigate a layoff with greater confidence and financial resilience.
+However, this can vary significantly depending on individual circumstances and state regulations.
+By carefully calculating your financial runway, adjusting your expenses, being aware of state-specific regulations, and proactively seeking new employment, you can navigate a layoff with greater confidence and financial resilience.
 Stay proactive by continually assessing your financial situation and adjusting your budget as needed.
+Remember, a layoff is a setback, but with careful planning and resourcefulness, you can overcome this challenge and move forward to a brighter future.

 Try the Calculator